reskusic/CustomCardCase/README.md

 ![A 3D graphical rendering of two parts of a card storage box.
 On the left is the main part of the box.
 On the right is the lid, which is inverted.](assets/both_parts_rendered.png)

+## License

+See the LICENSE file in the top-level directory.

 ## Library Modules

 ### **custom_card_case_bottom(card_width, card_height, deck_depth, minimum_wall_width=2, center=true)**